psrc/psrc.github.io/_posts/2014-09-18-omx-trip-tables.md

 ### How do I look at these?

 The [OMX format](https://sites.google.com/site/openmodeldata/home) is an open format jointly created by PSRC and several other public and private agencies in the transportation planning field.
 It was expressly designed to allow sharing of matrix data amongst planning agencies and with the public.
-These are big files.
 You can download the [OMX Viewer app for Windows](https://sites.google.com/site/openmodeldata/file-cabinet/omx-viewer); other platforms should search for "vitables".
+OMX is really just an [HDF5](http://www.hdfgroup.org/HDF5/) file with a specific layout; HDF5 can be read by [pandas](http://pandas.pydata.org/) and [pytables](http://www.pytables.org/moin) easily.

 {% include image.html image=page.images.image1 %}

 **Zone definitions**

 You'll also need to know the lookups for the zone numbers.
 The trip tables are divided into "zones" of various sizes (smaller zones in dense areas, larger in more suburban and rural areas).
-Zones are numbered continuously from 1-3699.
+Zones are numbered continuously from 1-3700.
 Thus, to make heads or tails of these trip tables you'll need to know what areas those numbers correspond to.

 The attached zone "shape file" defines the zones.
 You can view this shape file using the freely available [QGis](http://www.qgis.org/en/site) program, or you can use ArcGIS if you have access to that non-free program.